Together towards a healthy, sustainable society

 Utrecht Science Week

-The fifth edition of Utrecht Science Week will take place from 26 September to 5 October.
+The fifth edition of Utrecht Science Week took place from 26 September to 5 October.

 A rich and varied programme with engaging lectures, interactive workshops, guided tours and high-profile interviews, focusing on (applied) science, groundbreaking research and innovation at Utrecht Science Park.